Budgeting

 10. Start a Blog or YouTube Channel: If you have a unique perspective or interesting content, consider starting a blog or a YouTube channel.
 If your content becomes popular, you could earn money through advertising or sponsorships.

-Remember to check the legal working age in your area, as well as any restrictions on hours that minors can work.
-Also, be sure to balance work with school and other responsibilities.
-The goal is to gain some financial independence and learn about money management, not to overextend yourself.
+Remember to verify legal working ages in your area and any restrictions on minor working hours.
+Additionally, balance work responsibilities with school and other commitments.
+The objective is gaining financial independence and learning money management, not overextending yourself.

 Save Money As A Teen - Vlogging